-4.5 Spin of the condensate in traps of different sizes
+4.5 Trap size dependence of the condensate spin.

-In this section, we study how the size of the optical trap affects the polariton condensate spin properties.
-We study three different sizes (diameters): d = 15, 12, 9 μ m.
-The size of the trap affects the overlap between the exciton reservoir and the condensate - the smaller the trap, the bigger the overlap, and ergo bigger, their mutual interaction.
+In this section, we study how the size of the annular optical trap affects the spin properties of polariton condensate.
+We study three different sizes (diameters): $d = 15, 12, 9 \mu \text{m}$ .
+The size of the trap affects the overlap between the exciton reservoir and the condensate - the smaller the trap, the bigger the overlap, and ergo, the bigger their mutual interaction.
 As an extreme case, we also study the Gaussian excitation, where the condensate is formed atop the pump spot.

 In Figure 4-11, we show the characteristic curves measured for three trap sizes.
-Namely, we berform the intensity and spectrum power dependence and retrieve the intensity of the condensate PL (proportional to the number of polaritons in the condensate) and its energy shift (blueshift due to interactions).
+Namely, we measure the intensity of the condensate PL (proportional to the number of polaritons in the condensate) and its energy shift (blueshift due to interactions) depending on the excitation power.
 Even though the condensate always occupies the ground state of the trap, the characterised properties are indeed affected by the trap size.
-For example, we observe more considerable number of polaritons in the condensate formed in a bigger trap, which follows from the decrease in polariton-reservoir interactions.
-Also, the condensate in the smaller trap has bigger energy shift, with the condensate occupying higher energy, which is expected due to stronger confinement.
+For example, we observe a more considerable number of polaritons in the condensate formed in a bigger trap, which follows from the decrease in polariton-reservoir interactions.
+Also, the condensate in the smaller trap has a bigger energy